cs3110/textbook/basics/functions.md

 ```
 let x = 42
 ```
 has an expression in it (`42`) but is not itself an expression.
 Rather, it is a *definition*.
 Definitions bind values to names, in this case the value `42` being bound to the name `x`.
-The OCaml manual has definition of [all definitions][definitions]
-(see the third major grouping titled "*definition*" on that page), but again that manual page is primarily for reference not for study.
-Definitions are not expressions, nor are expressions definitions&mdash;
-they are distinct syntactic classes.
+The OCaml manual describes [definitions][definitions] (see the third major grouping titled "*definition*" on that page), but that manual page is again primarily for reference not for study.
+Definitions are not expressions, nor are expressions definitions&mdash;they are distinct syntactic classes.
 But definitions can have expressions nested inside them, and vice-versa.

 [definitions]: http://caml.inria.fr/pub/docs/manual-ocaml/modules.html

 For now, let's focus on one particular kind of definition, a *function definition*.
 Non-recursive functions are defined like this:

 	let f x = ...